For new organizations that would like to do nonprofit work, fiscal sponsorship is a cost effective way to:

 STEP 2: Submit a Completed Application to CVNL

-Prospective projects must submit an Application Questionnaire.
+Prospective projects must submit an application (see link to application below).

 The application requires a project description and a start-up budget outlining the sources of revenue and projected costs for your proposed project over the next year.
 The Sample Project Budget (Excel) can help you accurately create this budget.